corpus-io/tokenize.it-smart-contracts/docs/dev_overview.md

 ### Approaches for use

-The core risk is granting a standing approval to a live FeeSplitter: anyone can call `payFee` and drain it.
+The core risk is granting a standing approval to a live FeeDistributor: anyone can call `payFee` and drain it.
 There are two safe patterns:

 **Counterfactual (one-shot):** Grant approval to the predicted address before deployment.
 The contract does not exist yet, so the approval can only be consumed by deploying it — fixing all execution parameters up front.
 Approve for **exactly** `feeAmount`: any excess becomes a live allowance on the deployed contract and can be drained.